sanjaynela/HospitalBed/README.md

 Socket connections are established through TCP and UDP.

-Dijkstra’s algorithm also used to find shortest distance between the server nodes.
+Dijkstra’s algorithm is also used to find shortest distance between the server nodes.